PetarMishov/dragonhack2025/README.md

 - Node.js/Express.js REST API
 - MongoDB with Mongoose ODM
 - Google Gemini AI integration
+   - Our **AI Agent** is made of two use cases of Gemini API: the first one is aobut sending a message to the model, and the other is about sumarizing the chat history so it is put like a context to the new prompt.
 ## Educational Value

 ### Historical Learning Experience